datalogics/pdf-rest-api-samples/PHP/README.md

 ### Usage

-1. Set your PDFRest API key in the `$headers` array.
+1. Set your pdfRest API key in the `$headers` array.
 Replace `'xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx'` with your actual API key.

 2. Provide the path to the PDF file you want to process in the `$options` array.
 Replace `'/path/to/file'` with the actual file path.